Privacy Policy

 4.1 Within Your Organization

-If you belong to an organization on Appraise Properties, other members of your organization may see your name, role, and work product (assignments, properties, comparables) in accordance with the permissions set by your organization’s administrator.
-Organization administrators can manage member access, roles, and data visibility.
+If you belong to an organization on re-base.io, other members of your organization may see your name, role, and work product (including assignments, properties, comparables, reports, and messages) in accordance with the permissions set by your organization’s administrator.
+Organization administrators can manage member access, roles, data visibility, sharing, and certain retention settings.

 We share data with trusted third-party service providers who assist us in operating the Service, including:

-• Cloud infrastructure — Amazon Web Services (AWS) for hosting, compute, and file storage (US-East-2 region, Ohio).
+• Cloud infrastructure and email — Amazon Web Services (AWS) for hosting, compute, file storage, backups, and inbound and transactional email processing.

 • Database hosting — Neon for PostgreSQL database services (US-East-2 region).

-• Frontend hosting — Vercel for website and application delivery.
+• Website and documentation hosting — Cloudflare Pages for public website and documentation delivery.

 • Mapping services — Google Maps Platform for geocoding, mapping, and address verification.

-• AI services — Google Gemini for natural language search processing.
+• AI services — Google Gemini to process content for the AI-powered features described in Section 2.

 We may disclose your information if required to do so by law or in the good-faith belief that such action is necessary to: